-- 22.1 The City may discipline, suspend, demote, or discharge an employee for just cause.

-- The parties agree that in their respective roles primary emphasis shall be placed on preventing situations requiring disciplinary actions through effective employee-management relations.
+- The City may discipline, suspend, demote, or discharge an employee for just cause. - The parties agree that in their respective roles primary emphasis shall be placed on preventing situations requiring disciplinary actions through effective employeemanagement relations.
 The primary objective of discipline shall be to correct and rehabilitate, not to punish or penalize.
-To this end, in order of increasing severity, the disciplinary actions that the City may take against an employee include:

-- A. Verbal warning, which shall be accompanied by a notation in the employee's personnel file;

-- B. Written reprimand;

-- C. Suspension;

-- D. Demotion; or

-- E. Discharge.

-Coaching and counseling are deemed to be means of communicating and addressing performance deficiencies or behavioral problems to an employee and are not grievable.

-Which disciplinary action is taken depends upon the seriousness of the affected employee's conduct.
-The City maintains the right to take disciplinary action as it deems appropriate, which may include advancing to an appropriate step in the progressive discipline process to address major disciplinary offenses.
+To this end, in order of increasing severity, the disciplinary actions that the City may take against an employee include: - A. Verbal warning, which shall be accompanied by a notation in the employee's personnel file; - B. Written reprimand; - C. Suspension; - D. Demotion; or - E. Discharge. - 22.3 Coaching and counseling are deemed to be means of communicating and addressing performance deficiencies or behavioral problems to an employee and are not grievable. - Which disciplinary action is taken depends upon the seriousness of the affected employee's conduct.
+Which disciplinary action is taken will depend upon the circumstances, including the seriousness of the employee's misconduct.
+The City maintains the right to take disciplinary action as it deems appropriate, which may include advancing to an appropriate step in the progressive discipline process to address major disciplinary offenses. - Provided the employee has received no further or additional discipline in the intervening period, a verbal warning or written reprimand may not be used for progressive discipline after two years other than to show notice of any rule or policy at issue. - Discipline that arises as a result of a violation of workplace policies or City Personnel Rules regarding harassment, discrimination, retaliation, or workplace violence, shall not be subject to 22.5 above.